VectorBatesta/incremental-game/README.md

-# incremental-test
+# Incremental Game

-this is test
+This is a game made using HTML, JavaScript and CSS.

+Inspired by A Dark Room and Kittens Game.